microsoft/industry/foundations/powerPlatform/referenceImplementation/readme.md

 - **Admin Environment governance:** The dedicated Environments created for Admin purposes will be governed by its own DLP to ensure required connectors for the *Center of Excellence Starter-Kit* can be successfully imported to provide key utilities and functionality for managing the Power Platform within the organization.

 - **Default Environment governance:**  The Default Environment is accessible by default for any user with a license, and is intended for personal productivity.
-Given the blast radius within an organization, the recommendation provided in the setup is to further restrict available connectors in the Default Environment, governed by a dedidacted DLP policy.
+Given the blast radius within an organization, the recommendation provided in the setup is to further restrict available connectors in the Default Environment, governed by a dedicated DLP policy.

 - **Citizen developer landing zones:** When creating landing zones for the citizen developers, you can also assign the recommended DLP policy which will then be scoped to all the Environments you create at this step.
 This provides recommended starting point to empower citizen developers in the organizations to start on their Power journey in a safe and secure way.